onecompiler/tutorials/java/more/method-overloading.md

 2. Changing the data type of arguments

 ## 1. Changing no of arguments
-We change the no of arguments for each method so that object can differentiate based on the no of parameters
+We change the number of arguments for each method so that object can differentiate based on the no of parameters
 ```java
 import java.util.Date;